piky/devstack/README.md

 # Database Backend

 Multiple database backends are available.
 The available databases are defined in the lib/databases directory.
-To choose a database backend, add a line to your `localrc` like:
+To choose a default database backend, add a line to your `localrc` like:

-    use_database postgresql
+    use_database_default postgresql

-By default, the mysql database backend is used.
+By default, the mysql database backend is used as the default database.

+Additionally, add a line to your `localrc` like the following to specify the database end for nova only:

+    NOVA_DATABASE_TYPE=mysql

+At this point, for others (e.g. glance, cinder, keystone etc), they still use the default database backend specified by `use_database_default` or the mysql database backend if there is no `use_database_default`.

 # RPC Backend